eidealex/GALUPmd/FirstDraft.md

 Repeat the last three steps until you have created an 'area of influence' for all of your clusters.
 Once the proximity maps have been created for each cluster, we are going to weight them and add them all together.

+## Assignment/Result
+Create IDU for a different district based on the process detailed above